Our Swale Family

-Swale Academies Trust is one of the South East’s leading Multi Academy Trusts with six secondary schools and ten primary schools.
-Having joined the Trust in September 2018, Langney Primary considers itself fortunate to be part of such a thriving and innovative Trust who place pupils at the heart.
+Swale Academies Trust is one of the South East’s leading Multi Academy Trusts.
+Having joined the Trust in September 2018, Langney Primary Academy considers itself fortunate to be part of such a thriving and innovative Trust who place pupils at the heart.

 Swale Academies Trust spans across the regions of London, Kent and East Sussex.
 The Trust has a strong track record in transformational school change as a result of its successful school improvement service and focus on the development of high quality leadership.

 THE PRIMARY IMPROVEMENT TEAM

 The Primary Improvement Team is a group of experienced Headteachers with proven track records in school improvement.
 They work across all Swale schools challenging, developing and supporting leaders to ensure our schools are safe, innovative centres of excellence where rapid progress is made and sustained.